navyseal4000/AI-Scanning-App-EXPO/README.md

 ## Contributing

 Feel free to fork this repository and create your own version!
-Some ideas:
+Some viral ideas:
 - Medical scanning app
 - Food identification
 - Document reader
 - Art analyzer
 - Wildlife tracker
+- Parking sign reading
+- Food calorie counter

 ## License

-MIT License - feel free to use this for any purpose!
+MIT License - feel free to use this for any purpose